acm-uiuc/til/_til/unix/grep-for-files-without-a-match.md

+---
-# Grep For Files Without A Match
+title: Grep For Files Without A Match
+category: unix
+---

 The `grep` command is generally used to find files whose contents match a pattern.
 With the `-L` (`--files-without-match`) flag, `grep` can be used to